 Talent Search Application

-Information you provide is used to determine eligibility for the program, so please answer all questions truthfully and completely.
+Information you provide determines eligibility for the program, so please answer all questions truthfully and completely.

-The Summer Educational Enrichment Development (SEED) program at Saint Louis University provides comprehensive academic and social support to middle and high school students.
+The Summer Educational Enrichment Development (SEED) program at SLU provides comprehensive academic and social support to middle and high school students.
 All virtual classes will be hands-on and non-traditional.